toshke/aws-waf-demo-workshop/step2/README.md

 #### Exerices for advanced users

-Try and see how many invocations of Lambda function `CloudToolsMeetup-DEC19-WAF-LambdaFunction-xxxx` is there in CloudWatch metrics.
+1. Try and see how many invocations of Lambda function `CloudToolsMeetup-DEC19-WAF-LambdaFunction-xxxx` is there in CloudWatch metrics.

+2. Try running goad from Lambda functions, rather then from Container.